jcubic/lips/docs/blog/2026-08-16-new-beta-continuations-and-tco.md

 There are two types of iterators: the normal iterator that has a `Symbol.iterator` property that holds a function, which returns the iterator.
 Or async iterator with `Symbol.asyncIterator` that has the same function.
-The function `async-generator` uses `Symbol.asyncIterator` instead of `Symbol.iterator`.
+The function [async-generator](/reference#async-generator) uses `Symbol.asyncIterator` instead of `Symbol.iterator`.

-For working with an iterator, there is a macro `do-iterator` that works similarly to the `do` macro but accepts iterator (it also has a single list as the first element instead of a list of lists).

-There is also the `iterator->array` function.
-Both macro and function are iterator agnostic and accept both iterators.

 The difference is that the next function in the async iterator can return a Promise.

+For working with an iterator, there is also the [iterator->array](/reference#iterator->array) function.
+Both macro [do-iterator](/reference#do-iterator) and function are iterator agnostic and accept both iterators.

 ## Tail Call Optimizations

-This is another feature implemented together with continuations inspired by JS-Scheme.
+This is another feature implemented together with [continuations](docs/scheme-intro/continuations) inspired by [JS-Scheme](https://bluishcoder.co.nz/jsscheme/).
 You can now use recursion that doesn't consume the stack.
 There are still some memory increases, but the memory-allocated objects are garbage collected during the long loop.

 Here is an example that you can test: